 - Oats: I typically use quick oats for this recipe.
 I have found after testing that they work best.

 - Butter: For this recipe make sure you are using real butter not margarine.
-It will make a difference until how they set.
+It will make a difference in how they set.

 I would love for you to follow along and discover more amazing recipes.